ReconCell/smacha/doc/index.rst

 state machine prototypes.

-SMACHA (short for "State Machine Assembler", pronounced "smasha") aims at distilling the task-level simplicity of SMACH into compact YAML-based scripts in the foreground, while retaining all of its power and flexibility in Jinja2-based templates and a custom code generation engine in the background.
+SMACHA (short for "State Machine Assembler", pronounced "smasha") aims at distilling the task-level simplicity of SMACH into compact `YAML <http://yaml.org/>`__-based scripts in the foreground, while retaining all of its power and flexibility in `Jinja2 <http://jinja.pocoo.org/docs/2.9/>`__-based templates and a custom code generation engine in the background.

 Overview